laiscrz/laiscrz/README.md

 # 👩🏻‍💻 About Me

 Hello!
-My name is Lais, and I am an undergraduate student in Systems Analysis and Development at FIAP.
+My name is Lais, and I have a degree in Systems Analysis and Development from FIAP.
 I am passionate about technology, especially in the areas of data and artificial intelligence.
-Additionally, I have experience in software development and am always seeking new programming challenges to enhance my skills.
+In addition, I have a background in software development and am always looking for new programming challenges to enhance my skills.

 <div align="center">